BHoM/Python_Toolkit/README.md

   	- Python_Toolkit
 1. Restart your UI - if using Grasshopper, restart Rhinoceros and Grasshopper

-To check that all went ok you can run the component `BH.Engine.Python.Compute.Import` with input a string `Python_Toolkit`, and check that it succeed without errors
+To check whether all went well you can run the component `BH.Engine.Python.Compute.Import` with a input of a string as `Python_Toolkit`, and check that it succeed without errors

 ## Installation structure